 Genesis 1:1,26,27, 3:22; Psalm 90:2; Matthew 23:9, 28:19; 1 Peter 1:2-3;2 Corinthians 13:14; Luke 3:21-22, 10:21-22; John 1:1-5; Isaiah 46:9-10; Romans 1:7; 1 Timothy 1:1-2, 2:5-6; Revelation 1:6

 Jesus Christ is the Son of God.
 He is co-equal and one with the Father and the Holy Spirit.
 Jesus was born of a virgin, conceived of the Holy Spirit, and lived a sinless human life.
-He offered Himself as a substitution, payment and justification for the sins of all men by dying on the cross, the perfect sacrifice.
-He was buried and after three days, He arose from the dead to demonstrate His power over sin and death.
+He offered Himself as a substitution, payment, and justification for the sins of all men by dying on the cross, the perfect sacrifice.
+He was buried and after three days, He rose from the dead to demonstrate His power over sin and death.
 After His literal and physical resurrection, the Lord Jesus Christ ascended into Heaven.
 He is now exalted at the right hand of God where, as our High Priest, He fulfills the ministry as Mediator, Intercessor, and Advocate.
 Christ will return to judge the living and the dead and to reign as the King of Kings and Lord of Lords.

 Matthew 1:22-23; Isaiah 9:6; John 1:1-5, 14:10-30; Hebrews 4:14-15, 7:25, 9:24;1 Corinthians 15:3-4; Romans 1:3-4, 3:24, 8:34, 14:9; Acts 1:9-11; 1 Timothy 6:14-15; 2 Timothy 4:1; Titus 2:13; Luke 1:35; 1 Peter 1:3-5, 2:24, 4:5; Ephesians 1:7;1 John 2:1-2